datastackacademy/deb-intro/deb/ch2/ep1/README.md

 There are multiple types of NoSQL implementations but MongoDB has provided a great overview of them [in this handy guide.](https://www.mongodb.com/nosql-explained)

 [MongoDB](https://docs.mongodb.com/) is also one of the most common DBMS for NoSQL.
-They store data in a [style that closely models JSON.](https://docs.mongodb.com/guides/server/introduction/) which is the **document databse** mentioned in their NoSQL guide.
+They store data in a [style that closely models JSON.](https://docs.mongodb.com/guides/server/introduction/) which is the **document database** mentioned in their NoSQL guide.

 Just as Hive extended SQL to distributed file systems, [Apache HBase](https://hbase.apache.org/) is a distributed implementation of NoSQL.
 This provides platform that can support big data while accessing it through the same interface as NoSQL.